 Title IX Coordinator

-Montreat College has designated the Director of Development to serve as the Title IX Coordinator to oversee compliance with Title IX, which prohibits discrimination on the basis of sex in education programs or activities.
+Montreat College has designated the Payroll and Benefits Manager to serve as the Title IX Coordinator to oversee compliance with Title IX, which prohibits discrimination on the basis of sex in education programs or activities.
 Sexual misconduct is a form of sexual discrimination prohibited by Title IX and covers three categories of conduct:

 The Title IX Coordinator coordinates the College’s compliance with Title IX and related provisions of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the Clery Act), as amended by the Violence Against Women Act (VAWA).
 The Title IX Coordinator will oversee the College’s centralized response to all reports of prohibited conduct to ensure implementation of this policy and ensure compliance with federal and state law.
 The Title IX Coordinator’s responsibilities include, but are not limited to: